oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

     ![App builder home page](images/create-process.png " ")

 ## Task 4: Create Application computations
+In this task, you create Application Computation.
 Application computations are used to set the value of a single page or application-level item.
 Application computations run at the same point across multiple pages in an application.

 1. Click **Shared Components**.